 - 1. Access the System Scenario whose Action you want to delete. - 2.
-In the workspace, select the Actions tab.

-A list of System Subsystems, a grid containing a list of Risks associated with the selected System Scenario, and the Properties pane appear.
+In the workspace, select the Actions tab. - A list of System Subsystems, a grid containing a list of Risks associated with the selected System Scenario, and the Properties pane appear. - 3.
+In the grid, select the Action that you want to delete, and then select .